thebinarysearchtree/flyweight/README.md

 ## Transactions and concurrency

-There are two situations in which you need to use transactions.
-Firstly, when you need all of the statements to either fail or pass together, and secondly, when you need to perform a write, and then perform a read while expecting the read to contain the latest updates from the write.
-A write is any statement that includes either an ```insert```, ```update```, or ```delete``` statement.

-In any other situations, you should not use a transaction, as transactions involve taking a connection from a pool of connections, and once that pool is empty due to a large number of simultaneous transactions, ```getTransaction``` will start to wait until the pool has a connection available.
+Transactions involve taking a connection from a pool of connections by calling ```getTransaction```.
+Once you have finished using the transaction, you should call ```release``` to return the connection to the pool.
+If there are a large number of simultaneous transactions, the connection pool will be empty and ```getTransaction``` will start to wait until a connection is returned to the pool.

-Once you have finished using the transaction returned from ```getTransaction```, you should call ```release``` on the main database (not the transaction itself) to return the connection to the pool.

 ```js
 import { db } from './db.js';